Layr-Labs/eigenlayer-contracts/docs/core/accounting/SlashingEdgeCase.md

     * `withdrawable = 64 * 0.25 * 0.5 * 4.5 = 36 ETH`
     </details>

-In scenario B, 50% of Alice’s currently proven assets are slashed, along with a commensurate decrease in the AVSs attributable slashed amount.
-In both cases Alice’s withdrawable shares and the AVSs attributable slashed amount decrease by the same percentage.
+In scenario B, 50% of Alice's currently proven assets are slashed, along with a commensurate decrease in the AVSs attributable slashed amount.
+In both cases Alice's withdrawable shares and the AVSs attributable slashed amount decrease by the same percentage.

 We acknowledge this edge case.
 A benefit of this system is that stakers are incentivized to immediately prove BC slashed.
 Eigen Labs runs an off-chain process (EigenPod Health Checker) that monitors BC slashings and starts checkpoints as needed.
 Conversely, when Native-ETH burning is implemented, AVSs are incentivized to immediately exit stakers from the BC to recoup the maximum possible attributable slashed amount.